lisaqhou4/ML_final_project/README.md

 # ML_final_project
-#Include a README with basic instructions on how to run your code.
-We probably won’t run your code, but the README should be enough for us to understand how your code is meant to be used.
-You don’t need to include the data if it’s large or you don’t have permission to share it.
+#The preprocessing, training, and evaluating code are all contained in Final_Project_Final_Version.ipynb.
+The manually labeled data that we used to train the model is in the data_1106_labeled folder.
+This notebook first sets up the pretrain model, define training and evaluation function.
+Then it imports and preprocess the data.
+The model is then fine-tuned using the tokenized and clean datasets.
+The comparison and evaluation between Fine-tuned & Pre-trained model, non Fine-tuned & Pre-trained model, and non Fine-tuned & non Pre-trained model are also performed in this notebook.

-#The preprocessing, training, and evaluating code is all contained in Final_Project_Final_Version.ipynb.
-The manually labeled data that we used to train the model is in the
+To make prediction on tweets, run the TCM_Prediction.ipynb which imported our optimal model [fine_tune_model_dict_shuffle_llr_gen_entire.bin ](https://drive.google.com/file/d/1--7Va7et8ep0IF-FrHn2kxvrZ8I60dtu/view?usp=sharing) (too large to upload to git repository.)
+TCM_Prediction.ipynb preprocess the raw tweets, add tokens, and then make predictions on the tweets and also produce visualization.